Josefinekihlstrom/LauraDay/README.md

 - Deleting a comment with the help from [Codemy.com](https://www.youtube.com/watch?v=8NPOwmtupiI&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=7) and [Cloud Stack Ninja](https://cloudstack.ninja/a_k/how-to-update-and-delete-comments-in-django/).

 ### Thank you
--
+- To Code Institute for this interesting and fun journey.
--
+- To my mentor Aaron Sinnott for all feedback on this project.
--
+- My friends and family for all support.
-- To my pet bunny Bo for all your supporting cuddles throughout my Code Institute journey.
-I miss you, rest in peace.
+- To my pet bunny Bo for all his supporting cuddles throughout my Code Institute journey.
+Rest in peace.

 ## Disclaimer
-This project was made as the fourth and last Milestone Project in the Full Stack Web Development Program at Code Institute.
+This project was made as to the fourth and last Milestone Project in the Full Stack Web Development Program at Code Institute.
 This website was created for educational use only.